steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 This implicitly covers all the ancestors of the parent.

-**Destination as file:**

-* Should

-  A destination can only be a file if `src == dest`
+There must not be an existing file at the end of the destination path

-    if isFile(FS, dest) and not src == dest : raise IOException
+    if isFile(FS, dest) : raise IOException

-* Local Filesystem : the rename succeeds; the destination file is replaced by the source file.

-* HDFS : The rename fails, no exception is raised.
-Instead the the method call simply returns false.

-**missing source file:**

-* Should

-  If the source file `s` does not exist, `FileNotFoundException` should be raised.

-    if not exists(FS, s) : raise FileNotFoundException

-* HDFS : The operation fails without raising an exception. `rename()` merely returns false.

-The behavior of HDFS here should not be considered a feature to replicate; `FileContext` explicitly changed the behavior to raise an exception -and the retrofitting of that action to the `DFSFileSystem` implementation is an ongoing matter for debate.

 #### Postconditions

-##### Renaming a directory onto itself
+##### renaming a directory onto itself

 Renaming a directory onto itself is no-op; return value is not specified

 In Posix the result is `False`;  in HDFS the result is `True`

-    if isDir(FS, s) and s == dest :
+    if isDir(FS, src) and src == dest :
         FS' = FS
         result = (undefined)